Vulnerability Management – From Detection to Mitigation

 2. Assessment

-The evaluation of the severity and potential impact of detected vulnerabilities.
+The evaluation of the severity and potential impact of detected vulnerabilities (often including one or more vulnerability scoring methods).
 An assessment must take into account technical defenses, the architecture of the system, and the potential impact on the business.
 To rephrase it, this stage will require an experienced analyst, with insights into the IT environment, and knowledge of business criticality.

 3. Prioritization